liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

 *   Alignment

-    In Davlik, **the boundary alignment of an object is also 8 bytes**.
+    In Dalvik, **the boundary alignment of an object is also 8 bytes**.

 *   Overhead of Object

     In HotSpot, as we know, the overhead of object is 8 bytes in 32 bit JVM, and 16 bytes in 64 bit JVM without `UseCompressedOops` and 12 bytes with `+UseCompressedOops`.
 The data size is as following:

-    In Davlik, this is diffrent.
+    In Dalvik, this is diffrent.
 The memory of an object looks like:

     ```
     +---------------------+----------------------+----------+